Progress report for GNE24-338

 Where TP, FP, and FN are the number of true positives, false positives, and false negatives.

-Experiment samples for bending distance
+Task 1.3: Experiment samples for the bending distance in 2D

-According to Huang et al. (2021), the mushroom detachment angle for bending motion is 13.6 ± 6.7 degrees.
-To achieve the bending distance (i.e., the shifted distance when a mushroom is bent to detach), a series of mushrooms with a variety of cap sizes and total heights were picked and measured (Figure 4).
-Table 1 shows the basic parameters of the test, which were taken into consideration for geometric calculations of the bending distance.
+According to Huang et al. (2021a), the mushroom detachment angle for bending motion is 13.6 ± 6.7o.
+To achieve the bending distance (i.e., the shifted distance when a mushroom is bent to detach), a series of mushrooms with a variety of cap sizes and total heights were picked and measured (Figure 4-A).
+In addition, Figure 4-B presents the geometric schematic used to estimate the bending distance.
+Mushrooms were modeled as rigid during bending, where bending occurs about a fixed pivot at the stem-casing interface.
+The mushroom caps were approximated as circular, and the stems were straight.
+The following equation illustrates the bending distance based on the mushroom height and detachment angle:

 Figure 4.
-Cap diameter, total height, and bending distance measurements of mushrooms.
+(A) Cap diameter, total height, and bending distance measurements of the mushroom, (B) Geometric schematic of the bending distance

 Table 1.
 Basic information about tested mushrooms.
 Values are mean ± standard deviation.